BluePanda-io/Identify_Motion_Environment_via_RaspberyPi-camera/readme.md

-# Identify Motion Environment via RaspberyPi camera
+# Identify Motion in the Environment via RaspberryPi camera

 The goal of this project is the creation of a device with image processing capabilities and real-time constraints.
-The final project contains a raspberry pi and a camera with dedicated function the identification of the motion in the environment and the start of recording with ultimate goal the actual stitching of video footage that contains only the important information.
-This project is vital for two main reasons.
-1) The significant reduction in memory usage.
-2) The actual efficiency for the user that needs to investigate the footage. - Originally developed 25/06/2017
+The final project contains a Raspberry pi and a camera with dedicated function the identification of the motion in the environment and the start of recording.
+The ultimate goal is the actual stitching of video footage that contains only the important information. - Originally developed 25/06/2017

 ## This project is vital for two main reasons
-1. The significant reduction in memory usage
+1. The significant reduction in memory usage.
-2. The actual efficiency for the user that needs to investigate the footage.
+2. The actual efficiency for the user who needs to examine the footage.

 ## Results of the Project
 <img src="Images/Camera.jpg" width="400">